sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 ![different filtering for image encodings](./img/different_filterings_for_images.png)

-**However, commonly for the optimal efficiency, palatte images and sub-8 bit grayscale images simply use none filtering.**
+**However, commonly for the optimal efficiency, palette images and sub-8 bit greyscale images simply use none filtering.**

 **Compression**, the step following filtering is also known as **DEFLATE** algorithm.
 It combines LZ77 coding along with a huffman coder.